MarkC-b3d/X-TensibleAPI/README.md

+#NOT TO BE USED FOR REAL WORLD FLYING THIS IS STRICTLY ONLY FOR FLIGHT SIMULATION USAGE

 # XtensibleAPI
 The Xtensible API is a powerful and user-friendly solution designed to enhance your X-Plane 11 flight simulation experience by enabling remote control of the aircraft using a phone or tablet.